RPGMOAssistant/RMA/README.md

 - Click Compile
 - Click Run

-## Fight ennemies
+## Fight enemies

 [fighting.webm](https://user-images.githubusercontent.com/92334493/215268516-9a0cd14c-40ae-40c4-961b-7ad682ee3105.webm)

-- Click "Refresh ennemies" to get a list of nearby ennemies
+- Click "Refresh enemies" to get a list of nearby enemies
-- Click on the ennemy you want to fight
+- Click on the enemy you want to fight

 Healing items in your inventory will be used to heal if your health goes below "MIN_HEALTH_HEALING_THRESHOLD" (set in utils.js)